The Used (album): Reception and legacy

 Upon its release, the album received positive reviews from critics, with praise being directed primarily to the instrumentation.
 The album has since become recognized as a landmark album of the emocore and screamo genres.
 Many bands such as Escape the Fate, Crown the Empire and A Static Lullaby have cited the album as a major influence on their sounds.
 NME listed the album as one of "20 Emo Albums That Have Resolutely Stood The Test Of Time".
 Journalists Leslie Simon and Trevor Kelley included the album in their list of the most essential emo releases in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Alternative Press ranked "A Box Full of Sharp Objects" at number 45 and "The Taste of Ink" at number 21 on their list of the best 100 singles from the 2000s.
 Tom Weaver of Casey has expressed admiration for the album.
+Additionally, some consider it to be an important "scene album".